mainkoon81/Study-02-AB-Testing/README.md

 ### Next,
 ### We use Chi-Sqr to test relationships between `categorical variables`.
+ - > This is not about population mean or variance, but about the correlation?
+ - > if the accounts in the categories are binary(Bernulli) or multinary(A,B,C,D,F), and all values are playing with **frequency**...we first assume H0 is true, then ...
+   - Values in Chi-sqr Dist are always (+).
+   - **Like t-Dist, it only has one parameter: `df`**
+   - Location/Scale: 0 / 1 by default?

 #### 2> Goodness of fit
 <img src="https://user-images.githubusercontent.com/31917400/48679061-5ee35500-eb83-11e8-82fe-2216e0724115.jpg" />

 > we want to know:
  - between two groups(two classes), there is any significant **difference**?
    - In this case our **df** is `r-1`(NO.of variables to compare, one way)
+ - `Does this sample come from this distribution?`

- - Use when you have a single **categorical** sample from a population.
-It is used to determine whether sample data are consistent with a hypothesized distribution(**proportion distribution**), i.e to test the hypothesis H0 that a set of observations is consistent with a given **probability** distribution.`Does this sample come from this distribution?` Yeah, it claims about population proportion.
-It's a **Non-parametric** test.
+ - Use when you have a single **categorical** sample (with multiple classes)from a population.
+It is used to determine whether sample data are consistent with a hypothesized distribution(**proportion distribution**), i.e to test the hypothesis H0 that a set of observations is consistent with a given **probability** distribution.
+   - Yeah, it claims about population proportion.
+   - It's a **Non-parametric** test.
    - `sample size` in each level of the category > `5`
    - so..each category takes up some proportion area on the distribution(pdf) chart..and data point on x-axis belong to each category..
    - `H0: The data are consistent with a specified distribution.`